pcarbo/kyoto/README.md

 t(X)) / p**, where **X** is the *n* x *p* genotype matrix (*n* is the number of samples, and *p* is the number of markers; that is, **X** is the matrix populated with allele counts (0, 1 or 2), or the mean allele counts if there is some uncertainty in the genotypes.
-In my lecture, I claimed that this matrix would yield identical results.
-Implement this alternative relatedness matrix in the script, and demonstrate empirically that this relatedness matrix yields the same (or very similar) LOD scores at the SNPs.
-(In practice, there may be small differences when there is uncertainty in the genotypes, or due to the numerical procedures for computing the maximum likelihood estimates.)
+Implement this alternative relatedness matrix in the script, and demonstrate empirically that this relatedness matrix yields very similar LOD scores.

 ###Part B